COALAIP/specs/README.md

 - **RightSet:** A collection of Rights bundled as a single Right

-For now, we've decided to leave these special types out of the specificiation:
+We utilize `lcc:SourceRight`s in our notion of [`Copyright`s](#copyright-semantics) as well as our `Right` transformation, but, for now, we leave the other types out of the specification:

-- **SourceRight** and **SuperSededRight**: Although both can be easily represented with an ontology, they would greatly complicate the ownership logic of an immutable ledger.
+- `lcc:SupersededRight`: Although representable, reversible rights complicate the ownership logic of an immutable ledger; and
-- **RightSet**: In the context of putting Rights onto a global registry, this is specifically a
-  problem: most decentralized ledgers cannot guarantee, and especially synchronize, the concurrent transfer of multiple assets.
+- `lcc:RightSet`: In the context of putting `Right`s onto a global distributed ledger, bundling multiple rights together presents a specific problem: most decentralized ledgers cannot guarantee, and especially synchronize, the concurrent transfer of multiple assets (in the future, this may be possible with cryptoconditions).
-    - TODO: Tim: I talked to Dimi about this, and we were trying to figure this out with cryptoconditions, but it seems that at this stage it is not possible.

-##### The Notion of Ownership

-As RRM Rights are specific to the RRM Party they're provided for, any digital creator that wants to distribute a Manifestation's Rights to a multitude of interested Parties must take the following
-steps:

-1. Register their Party identifier on a global registry;
-1. Register their Creation as a Work on a global registry and link it to their Party identifier;
-1. Register Manifestations to the Work on a global registry;
-1. Register any number of Rights tailored to interested Parties on a global registry; and
-1. Register RightAssignments to assign these Rights to interested Parties.

-This highlights that Rights are not strictly limited to only registrations.
-Rights contain properties of ownership and can be transferred from one Party to another via RightsAssignments.

-Manifestations are not limited to a single Right.
-Parties are able to attach as many Rights as necessary to a Manifestation.
-There are a few edge cases to consider when licensing information is stored:

-- Specific licenses can imply an agreement between the issuer of the Right and the commons; to handle this intention to grant Rights to literally everyone, a special Party symbolizing the commons could be created to receive and hold such Rights.
-Following the assignment of this Right, other, arbitrary, transfers of Rights of the license to specific Persons or must be disallowed.
-  Finally, Parties must also be disallowed from attaching new Rights with licenses that conflict with the "commons license" to the Manifestation.
-- TODO: Maybe there are more edge cases like this.
-If so, enumerate and discuss/propose solutions.

 #### Proposed Transformation